juev/awesome-stars/README.md

 ## Others

 - [255kb/stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) – A collection of services with great free tiers for developers on a budget.
 Sponsored by Mockoon, the best mock API tool. https://mockoon.com
+- [BlockChainCaffe/Nostr-Relay-Setup-Guide](https://github.com/BlockChainCaffe/Nostr-Relay-Setup-Guide) – A complete step by step setup guide for Nostr relay based on nostr-rs-relay
 - [DarkNetEye/tor-links](https://github.com/DarkNetEye/tor-links) – Links to darknet markets, vendor stores and darknet services on the Tor Network.
 All links verified by us.
 - [DeepWebOnion/darkweb-links](https://github.com/DeepWebOnion/darkweb-links) – Verified links to darknet markets and darkweb sites on the Tor Network
 - [EAimTY/tuic](https://github.com/EAimTY/tuic)